Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Introduction

 \section{Introduction}

 Suppose that $\mathcal{H}$ is a random Hermitian matrix of size $N\times N$ taken from the Gaussian Unitary Ensemble (GUE), with ensemble distribution given by the measure

-It is well known that in the limit of infinite matrix dimensions $N\to\infty$, the distribution of the eigenvalues of $\mathcal{H}$ is supported on the interval $[-1,1]$ and has density $\frac{2}{\pi}\sqrt{1-x^2}$ there.
-This is known as Wigner's semicircle law, see e.g. \cite {PS11} and \cite{AGZ09} for precise statements.
-In this paper we are concerned with the \emph{random process} in $x$ defined by the logarithm
+It is well known that in the limit of infinite matrix dimensions $N\to \infty$, the distribution of the eigenvalues of $\mathcal{H}$ is supported on the interval $[-1,1]$ and has density $\frac{2}{\pi }\sqrt{1-x^2}$ there.
+This is known as Wigner's semicircle law; see, for example, \cite{PS11} and \cite{AGZ09} for precise statements.
+In this paper, we are concerned with the \emph{random process} in $x$ defined by the logarithm